7 Habits of Highly Effective People

 5. Seek First to Understand, Then to Be Understood

 In a world where everyone is eager to be heard, listening has become a lost art.
-Covey emphasizes that the foundation of good communication is understanding others before expecting to be understood.
+Covey emphasises that the foundation of good communication is understanding others before expecting to be understood.
 By genuinely listening, we show empathy and build trust, opening the door for meaningful and productive dialogue.
+Often, when we engage in conversations, we’re already thinking about what we’re going to say next.
+But if we listen with the intent to understand—not just to reply—we can transform our interactions.
+This habit encourages us to slow down and really hear what the other person has to say.

 By mastering this habit, we deepen our relationships and open ourselves to solutions that we might never have considered.